engr-rohitgoel/AwsBedrock-GenAI/README.md

 ![Diagram](images/diagram.png)

-## The solution consists of:

-AWS S3 bucket which will be used to store the domain data that the Agent will later use to answer domain specifc questions

-Amazon Bedrock Knowledge Base with S3 Data Source, S3 Vector Database, Titan Embedding Model

-AWS Lambda function which serves as a backend API for the AI agent

-Amazon Bedrock Agent and Action Group

-EC2 Instance to run Streamlit UI

 ## High Level Design.

 ## Overview
 In this project, we will set up an Amazon Bedrock agent with an action group that dynamically creates an investment company portfolio based on specific parameters.
 The agent also has Q&A capabilities for Federal Open Market Committee (FOMC) reports, leveraging a Streamlit framework for the user interface.
+Below is more details on components involved in the Architecture:

+-  S3 bucket is created and pdf documents are uploaded into the bucket.

+-  Knowledge base is created in AWS Bedrock with S3 bucket as data source

+-  Documents are split into smaller pieces using chunking by Bedrock during ingestion to improve retrieval accuracy.

+-  Each chunk is converted into a vector embedding using an embedding model.

+-  These embeddings are stored in a vector database(S3 Vector Database) for semantic search.

+-  Lambda is created which can be invoked by Bedrock agent .
+This Lambda function serves as a backend API for the AI agent that will be created to access and retrieve company-related data.
+This Lambda Supports 3 API's /companyResearch → find one company by exact name /createPortfolio → return top N companies for an industry /sendEmail → send summary and portfolio by SES email

+-  Bedrock Agent is created with chosen LLM along with Action group.

+-  Action group points to Lambda created.

+-  EC2 instance which will run Streamlit UI.

 This README will walk you through the step-by-step process to set up the Amazon Bedrock GenAI agent manually using the AWS Console.

+## End to End Flow

+1. User asks something in natural language
+   Example:
+   “Create a portfolio with 3 companies in the real estate industry”

+2. Bedrock Agent interprets the prompt

+3. Agent will query the knowledge base / vector database first This is for retrieval of relevant context

+4. Based on action group instructions + action group schema, agent decides to call a tool/action

+ Lambda gets invoked with structured parameters extracted by the agent

+ Lambda performs business logic:

+ - search company

+ - create portfolio

+ - send email

+5. Lambda sends structured response back to Bedrock Agent

+6. Agent uses Lambda output to generate final user-facing reply

 ## Setup